Table of Contents[Hide][Show]

 Vinegar Tick and Insect Repellent Recipe

-Fair warning: this stuff stinks when it is wet, though the smell disappears as it dries.
-It works incredibly well though, and this is the one I use when I’m going to be in the deep woods or other tick-infested areas.
+Fair warning: this stuff stinks when it’s wet.
+Thankfully the smell disappears as it dries.
+It works really well though.
+I use this spray whenever I’m going deep into the woods or other tick-infested areas.

-This recipe is also very inexpensive to make and you probably already have the ingredients in your kitchen.
+This recipe is cheap and you probably already have the ingredients in your kitchen.

 Vinegar of the Four Thieves Insect Repellent Ingredients